HardCoreCodin/SlimEngineCpp/README.md

   Triangular meshes can be loaded from `.mesh` files containing vertex positions, normals and uvs.<br><br>
   <img src="src/examples/6_mesh_setup.png"><br><br>
   Meshes bind to Geometry objects with Transforms and are part of a Scene like any other geometry type.<br>
-  Geometry objects can be rbound to different meshes at runtime:<br><br>
+  Geometry objects can be rebound to different meshes at runtime:<br><br>
   <img src="src/examples/6_mesh_binding.png"><br><br>
   Meshes are instanced by having different Geometry objects bound to the same Mesh.<br><br>
   <img src="src/examples/6_mesh_instancing.gif"><br><br>